xLightsSequencer/xLights/README.txt

-   -- bug (keith)  Fix a bunch of problems with output id's such as not saving them, missing on LOR etc -- enh (keith)  Add the ability to save and load face mappings -- bug (keith)  Get xCapture working correctly with multicast data 2018.11 Apr 14, 2018
+   -- bug (keith)  Fix a bunch of problems with output id's such as not saving them, missing on LOR etc -- enh (keith)  Add the ability to save and load face mappings -- bug (keith)  Get xCapture working correctly with multicast data -- enh (keith)  Rework PJLink.
+Existing PJLinks will stop working replaced by a new projector play list item which knows how to control many more projector models
+2018.11 Apr 14, 2018
    -- enh (dkulp)  Add ability to upload string/dmx configs for various FPP v2 Capes/Hats -- enh (dkulp)  Update FPP to support v2 channel input and output configs